openshift/enhancements/enhancements/baremetal/upgrade-coreos-deploy-image.md

 * Automatically switch pre-existing MachineSets to deploy with `coreos-install` instead of via QCOW2 images.
 * Update the CoreOS QCOW2 image in the cluster with each OpenShift release.
-* Provide the CoreOS images as part of the release payload.
+* Build the CoreOS images from the release payload.

 ## Proposal